- Course instruction and hands-on experience

 Based on this philosophy, the dietetics program at DSU strives to prepare graduates to be successful dietetics practitioners.
 Every effort is made to prepare students for professional practice in our service-oriented, information-based society.
 The importance of quality and service is emphasized because client needs and expectations must be the central focus of innovative dietetics practice.
 RDs must demonstrate lifelong learning, on-going self-evaluation, and adherence to a personal and professional code of ethics.

 The dietetics program is based on the belief that dietitians are especially qualified to provide the most up-to-date information and guidance in nutrition, encompassing health promotion and supervised practice in nutrition and foodservice systems management.

 The dietetics program seeks to achieve the following goals:

-2. The program provides academic and supervised practice experience to prepare graduates to assume leadership roles in professional organizations enhancing the practice of dietetics.
+2. The program provides academic and supervised practice experience to prepare graduates to become actively involved in dietetics related organizations.

 3. The program provides credentialed food and nutrition professionals to serve the counties of Northwest Mississippi.